Habeeb-UrRahman/MERN_Ecommerce_Project/README.md

 - **Port Configuration**: If needed, you can change the port configurations in the respective 'index.js' files for the backend and 'package.json' files for the frontend and admin pages.

-If you want to join the superhero team behind this project, follow our [contribution guidelines](CONTRIBUTING.md).
-Capes optional.

-## License

-This project is licensed under the [MIT License](LICENSE).
-See the LICENSE file for details.
-Remember, even superheroes need licenses.